 - Users of enclosed beam systems must attend their institutions commercial (enclosed) laser safety course.

 - All users must attend training by a member of the facility staff on the equipment they wish to operate.

 - Users agree to cite the Neurobiology Imaging Facility in all publications in which our images or analysis software are used.

 1. PUBLICATION ACKNOWLEDGEMENT: If research supported by the Neurobiology Imaging Facility results in publication, please acknowledge this support by including the following statement in your publication(s):

-We thank the Neurobiology Department and the Neurobiology Imaging Facility for consultation and instrument availability that supported this work.
-This facility is supported in part by the Neural Imaging Center as part of an NINDS P30 Core Center grant #NS072030.
+Imaging, consultation and /or services were performed in the Neurobiology Imaging Facility.
+This facility is supported in part by the HMS/BCH CENTER FOR NEUROSCIENCE RESEARCH as part of an NINDS P30 Core Center grant #NS072030.